systemd/mkosi/mkosi.md

 : Takes a comma-separated list of globs.
 Files in the image matching the globs will be purged at the end.

-`BuildScript=`, `--build-script=`

-: Takes a path to an executable that is used as build script for this image.
-If this option is used the build process will be two-phased instead of single-phased.
-The specified script is copied onto the development image and executed inside an `systemd-nspawn` container environment.
-If this option is not used, but the `mkosi.build` file found in the local directory it is automatically used for this purpose (also see the "Files" section below).

 `Environment=`, `--environment=`

 : Adds variables to the environment that the